-7.16 The Scottish Government's Zero Waste Plan (2010) (ZWP) set out a vision for reducing waste and treating it as a resource.
+7.20 The Scottish Government's Zero Waste Plan (2010) (ZWP) set out a vision for reducing waste and treating it as a resource.
 In particular, before considering waste disposal, authorities must identify ways of reducing, reusing, recycling and recovering waste.
 This includes recycling demolition material as secondary aggregates, reusing 'green' waste and converting it to compost and recycling as much household waste as possible through the introduction of glass, paper and plastic bins for households (source segregation).

-7.17 Waste can be used to recover energy, which has an important role in meeting renewable energy targets.
+- 7.21 Waste can be used to recover energy, which has an important role in meeting renewable energy targets.
 However, this should not be at the expense of measures to reduce, reuse and recycle waste.
-As a part of the improved management of waste under Zero Waste Plan, there will be a reduced reliance on landfill.

-7.18 SPP requires LDPs to identify appropriate locations for waste management facilities.
-This includes thermal treatment plants, waste recycling and processing operations, and composting and anaerobic digestion plants which can contribute towards the move away from landfill.

-7.19 The ZWP places a national limit of only 5% of waste being sent to landfill and it is unlikely that any new landfill facilities will be proposed within the lifetime of this plan.
-As of 2018 there is only one active landfill within South Lanarkshire at Rigmuir, south of East Kilbride.
+As a part of the improved management of waste under Zero Waste Plan, there will be a reduced reliance on landfill. - 7.22 SPP requires LDPs to identify appropriate locations for waste management facilities.
+This includes thermal treatment plants, waste recycling and processing operations, and composting and anaerobic digestion plants which can contribute towards the move away from landfill. - 7.23 The ZWP places a national limit of only 5% of waste being sent to landfill and it is unlikely that any new landfill facilities will be proposed within the lifetime of this plan.
+As of 2020 there is only one active landfill within South Lanarkshire at Rigmuir, south of East Kilbride which is expected to cease accepting waste by 2021 and then enter its restoration phase.
 A former operational landfill for municipal waste at Cathkin has now entered its aftercare phase following capping and restoration.

-7.20 Inert construction materials, where they cannot be recycled and reused by the construction industry, can form a useful restoration and infill material for former quarries.
+- 7.24 Inert construction materials, where they cannot be recycled and reused by the construction industry, can form a useful restoration and infill material for former quarries.
 There is currently an operational site at Carscallan, Quarter, where restoration is being carried out on a former clay quarry by using inert material to infill the existing void.
-With the shift away from traditional landfill, other waste management measures are being explored.

-7.21 There are currently two extant planning permissions for energy from waste developments located at Dovesdale Farm, Stonehouse and Whistleberry Road, Hamilton.
+With the shift away from traditional landfill, other waste management measures are being explored. - 7.25 There are currently two extant planning permissions for energy from waste developments located at Dovesdale Farm, Stonehouse and Whistleberry Road, Hamilton.
 Neither site currently benefits from a Pollution Prevention and Control permit from SEPA.
-On the basis of the foregoing, the Council has taken the view not to show or safeguard either the Dovesdale or Whistleberry Road sites on the proposals map until these matters are resolved.

-7.22 SPP states that the planning system should support the provision of a network of infrastructure to allow Scotland's waste and secondary resources to be managed in one of the nearest appropriate installations, by means of the most appropriate methods and technologies.
-It also explains:

-- that while a significant shortfall of waste management infrastructure exists, emphasis should be placed on need over proximity; - that the achievement of a sustainable strategy may involve waste crossing Council boundaries; - that, as the national network of installations becomes more fully developed, there will be scope for giving greater weight to proximity; - that regard should be had to the annual update of required capacity for waste, mindful of the need to achieve the all-Scotland operational capacity; and - that this should not be regarded as a cap.
+On the basis of the foregoing, the Council has taken the view not to show or safeguard either the Dovesdale or Whistleberry Road sites on the proposals map until these matters are resolved. - 7.26 SPP states that the planning system should support the provision of a network of infrastructure to allow Scotland's waste and secondary resources to be managed in one of the nearest appropriate installations, by means of the most appropriate methods and technologies.
+It also explains: - that while a significant shortfall of waste management infrastructure exists, emphasis should be placed on need over proximity; - that the achievement of a sustainable strategy may involve waste crossing Council boundaries; - that, as the national network of installations becomes more fully developed, there will be scope for giving greater weight to proximity; - that regard should be had to the annual update of required capacity for waste, mindful of the need to achieve the all-Scotland operational capacity; and - that this should not be regarded as a cap.